PluralKit/PluralKit/docs/content/user-guide.md

     pk;member Jo color #ff0000
     pk;m Skyler color #87ceeb

-To clear a member color, use the command with no color code argument (eg. `pk;member Joanne color`).
+To clear a member color, use the command with no color code argument (e.g. `pk;member Joanne color`).

 ### Member avatar
 If you want your member to have an associated avatar to display on the member information card and on proxied messages, you can set the member avatar.
 To do so, use the `pk;member avatar` command.
 You can either supply it with an direct URL to an image, or attach an image directly.
 For example.